taste-technologists/taste-technologists.github.io/index.md

 ## Overview

-The problem: Many college students have limited kitchen resources, limited cooking skills, limited time, limited access to grocery stores, and no access to creative recipes that respect these constraints.
-As a result, college students spend money to eat out, or eat non-healthy foods at fast food places or through vending machines.
+Taste Technologists is a web application designed for college students with limited kitchen resources, minimal cooking skills, and limited access to groceries.
+Our application is for college students who would like to eat healthier and spend less money on eating out.

-The solution: Taste Technologists creates a way for students (on-campus or off) to learn and share recipes that:
+Taste Technologists gives students (on-campus or off) a variety of easy and delicious recipes that:
 * Can be made using minimal kitchen facilities (at a minimum, a toaster oven).
 * Can be made out of ingredients that are available within walking distance of UH.
 * Suit local taste sensibilities.